Faujdarhat K. M. High School

-Faujdarhat K. M. High School is a secondary school in Faujdarhat, Sitakunda Upazila, Chittagong District, Bangladesh.
-It is situated at the side of the Faujdarhat Market.
+Faujdarhat Khoirati Miah High School is a secondary school in Faujdarhat, Sitakunda Upazila, Chittagong District, Bangladesh.
+It is situated adjacent to the Faujdarhat Market.
 It was established in 1956.
-The area of the institution is 160 shatak.
-There are about 1500 students and 40 teachers in this school.
+The area of the institution is 2 acres.
+There are about 1500 students and 60 professional teachers in this school.
+2018 Best High School in Sitakunda Commercial Area.
+They have 300+ Class rooms.
+Also have a Pond, Playground, Shaheed Minar, Markets, Canteen, A Primary School and many more.

 Students and teachers

 There are about 1500 students in this school from grade 6th to grade 10th.
 And approximately 40 teachers teach lessons to the students.
 The current Head master of this school is Aminul Islam.
 The students cabinet election also held regularly.